 One of the most-visited sites in Porto, the Palacio da Bolsa is renowned for its exquisite neoclassical facade and ornate gilded Arabian Hall.
 This massive building – located in the historic center of Porto – once acted as the city's stock exchange, wooing European bankers and investors alike.
 Today, you can tour the interior with a guide and see the glass-domed Patio das Nacoes (Hall of Nations) and the magnificently golden Salao Arabe (Arabian Hall, which was designed to mimic the Alhambra Palace in Granada, Spain), as well as the numerous portraits that adorn the walls.

-Travel experts and publications consistently laud the Palácio da Bolsa as a must-see stop in Porto, but recent visitors offer mixed reviews.
-Some travelers say the tour price is a little high and not being able to take photos is discouraging.
-But others note the sheer splendor of the interior and learning the history behind the building is worth the price.
+Travel experts and publications consistently laud the Palacio da Bolsa as a must-see stop in Porto.
+Some travelers say the tour price is a little high, but others note the sheer splendor of the interior and say learning the history behind the building is worth the price.